 In the first place, when planning to build a website, you should clearly understand the purpose it’s going to serve.
 If your website is going to be a marketing tool that you are going to use to attract customers, you are planning to do SEO (Search Engine Optimization), SEM (Search Engine Marketing), SMM (Social Media Marketing), create custom landing pages, then you should probably avoid using stock items.
-If you are going to invest time and money into marketing your website later, then it is a good idea investing into building quality custom website as well.
+If you are going to invest time and money into marketing your website later, then it is a good idea investing in building a quality custom website as well.
 At the end of the day, the custom solution will become cheaper than the cheap stock options with all the customization you will require later.

 Custom theme vs. stock theme comparison

 The web development process is really the very beginning of your journey and that’s where you need to decide wisely.
 If you are going to invest a lot of time into marketing your site later, then it would be a better idea to invest in a quality product in the beginning.
 Here are the differences in time and budget.

 Let’s assume that we are building a standard, small or medium business website, which will have around ten pages, including blog or news section and a contact page.